isarlab-department-engineering/cpr_gazebo_scenarios/README.md

 Clearpath Additional Simulation Worlds
 ==========================================

+This repository is the forked version of the original repository made by Clearpath.

-This repository contains additional indoor and outdoor simulation environments for use with Clearpath's robot platforms.
+It contains additional indoor and outdoor simulation environments for use with Clearpath's robot platforms.

+CHANGELOG:
+- Race and Office Scenarios have been removed (out of scope)

 Launch Parameters
 -------------------------------------------------------------